Binyoh1/MPMA-Company-Profile-Scraper/README.md

 Thereafter, using pandas in a Jupyter Notebook (**parse.ipynb**), I merged the *profiles.csv* and *email.csv* files to obtain the complete company profile information available on the website.

 The *requirements.txt* file contains the list of all Python libraries and dependencies used for this project.

+All the relevant web crawling scripts are found in the *mpma_company_profiles* folder/directory.